openstack-archive/fuel-plugin-vmware-dvs/specs/fuel-plugin-vmware-dvs.rst

 Limitations:
 ------------

   #.
-Only VLANs are supported for tenant network separation (VxLAN support can
+Only VLANs are supported for tenant network separation.
-     be added later, if project will be continued).

   #.
 Only vSphere 5.5 or 6.0 is supported